Shifts: A Dataset of Real Distributional Shift Across Multiple Large-Scale Tasks: Machine Translation

-Both the development and evaluation Reddit data is annotated with the follow 7 non-exclusive anomaly flags: \begin{itemize} \item \textbf{Punctuation anomalies}: Some punctuation marks are missed or used incorrectly or some formatting (like Wiki markup) is used in the sentence. \item \textbf{Spelling anomalies}: The sentence contains spelling errors, including incorrect concatenation of two words as well as incorrect use of hyphens. \item \textbf{Capitalization anomalies}: Words that should be capitalized according to the language rules are written in lower case or vice versa. \item \textbf{Fluency anomalies}: The sentence is non-fluent due to wrong or missing prepositions, pronouns or ungrammatical form choice. \item \textbf{Slang anomalies}: In the sentence there are slang words of abbreviations like “idk” for “I don’t know” or “cuz” for “because”. \item \textbf{Emoji anomalies}: The sentence contains emojis either at the end of it, or instead of some words. \item \textbf{Tags anomalies}: The sentence contains markup for usernames or code like “r/username”. \end{itemize}
+Both the development and evaluation Reddit data was manually annotated by members of the Yandex.Translate team with the following 7 non-exclusive anomaly flags: \begin{itemize} \item \textbf{Punctuation anomalies}: Some punctuation marks are missed or used incorrectly or some formatting (like Wiki markup) is used in the sentence. \item \textbf{Spelling anomalies}: The sentence contains spelling errors, including incorrect concatenation of two words as well as incorrect use of hyphens. \item \textbf{Capitalization anomalies}: Words that should be capitalized according to the language rules are written in lower case or vice versa. \item \textbf{Fluency anomalies}: The sentence is non-fluent due to wrong or missing prepositions, pronouns or ungrammatical form choice. \item \textbf{Slang anomalies}: In the sentence there are slang words of abbreviations like “idk” for “I don’t know” or “cuz” for “because”. \item \textbf{Emoji anomalies}: The sentence contains emojis either at the end of it, or instead of some words. \item \textbf{Tags anomalies}: The sentence contains markup for usernames or code like “r/username”. \end{itemize}